Doggie Dental By Appointment Only.

 When are your dental clinics held ?

-Our clinics are held the 2nd, 3rd, & 4th Tuesday & 2nd, 3rd, & 4th Saturday of each month.
+Our clinics are held the 2nd, 3rd, & 4th Tuesday & 2nd & 3rd Saturday of each month.
 Holidays & other timing issues may affect certain months.
-Please check our Doggie Dental header for the specific dates or give us a call for the most current month's clinic (951) 371-2250.
+Please give us a call for the most current month's clinic (951) 371-2250.

 How much are your dental clinics ?

-Your pet's initial visit is $140.00, and then depending on your pets oral condition, we offer ongoing programs at a discount.
+Your pet's initial visit is $165.00, and then depending on your pets oral condition, we offer ongoing programs at a discount ($30 monthly).
 Programs can be discussed upon your first visit / exam.
 Depending on your pet's oral (and overall health issues) : monthly, bi-monthly, quarterly, or bi-annual visits may be necessary to maintain proper hygiene.

 What is involved in the process ?

-Our clinics are staffed by licensed Vet Tech's under the supervision of a Veterinarian.
+Our clinics are staffed by licensed Vet Tech's.
 They perform the following procedures : a complete and thorough exam of your pet's mouth, an ultrasonic cleaning, hand-scaling, teeth brushing, flossing, polishing, and a dental rinse.
 Our clinics are geared towards on-going oral health maintenance.
 For more severe issues such as extraction. loose, broken, or severely damaged teeth, you will need to see your vet.

 How can you effectively perform cleaning on a dog or cat while it is squirming around and under stress?